Two detained in Sicily on terrorism charges after arriving from Malta

 It is not known when the arrests were made but the news report said there was heightened security in Sicilian ports ahead of the G7 leaders' summit in Taormina which came to an end today.

-US President Donald Trump and Germany Chancellor Angela Merkel were among leaders taking part in the summit.
+US President Donald Trump and Germany Chancellor Angela Merkel were among leaders taking part in the G7 summit.